pravega/bookkeeper-operator/charts/bookkeeper-operator/README.md

 This command deploys a bookkeeper-operator on the Kubernetes cluster in its default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

->Note: If the bookkeeper-operator version is 0.1.2, webhookCert.generate, webhookCert.crt, webhookCert.certName and webhookCert.secretName should not be set.
+>Note: If the bookkeeper-operator version is 0.1.2, webhookCert.certName and webhookCert.secretName should not be set.
 Also in this case, cert-manager and the certificate/issuer do not need to be deployed as prerequisites.

 ## Uninstalling the Chart